 The FNP Program requires 51 to 52 semester hours of coursework, and 640 total clinical hours.
 Students have the choice of completing a project or thesis.

 A Post-Master's Family Nurse Practitioner certificate program also is available to students who have earned an MS degree in nursing.
 This option requires 43 semester hours of study.

 FNP students will now be eligible for full financial aid due to the program's full-time status.
 Visit the WCU Financial Aid Office website for more information.
 Click here for current graduate tuition and fees rates.
 Information on additional loan and scholarship opportunities can be found on the WCU School of Nursing's Nursing Scholarships website.

 Want More Information?

-Click here to find out more about the FNP Program FAQs and MS(N) admission requirements.
+Click here to find out more by reading the FNP Program FAQs and MS(N) admission requirements.
 If you have additional questions, please contact Dr. Jessica Shirley, Director of Student Services at firstname.lastname@example.org or click on the MS(N) Family Nurse Practitioner Program link to submit your request.